Polygons and Metallic Means

 $$ 1 + p \cdot \sigma_p = {\sigma_p}^2 $$ $$ {\sigma_p}^k + p \cdot {\sigma_p}^{k+1} = {\sigma_p}^{k+2} $$ $$ \frac{1}{{\sigma_p}^k} = \frac{p}{{\sigma_p}^{k+1}} + \frac{1}{{\sigma_p}^{k+2}}, \mbox{ } k = 1,2,3,\ldots \ . $$

-In Polygons, Diagonals, and the Bronze Mean, Antonia Redondo Buitrago clearly demonstrates that the Bronze Mean does not appear as a side to diagonal relationship in a polygon.
+In Polygons, Diagonals, and the Bronze Mean, Antonia Redondo Buitrago demonstrates that the bronze mean does not appear as a side to diagonal relationship in a regular polygon.
+Yet there still remains the question of whether or not metallic means appear as a ratio between line segments like in the pentagon, Figure 1.

-Let there be a regular polygon with \(n\) sides and vertices and a circumradius of 1.
-Connect each vertex pair with a diagonal \(d_i\) and let \(P_{d_i}\) be a set of intersection points between \(d_i\) and each other diagonal
+Let there be a regular polygon with $n$ sides and vertices and a circumradius of 1.
+Connect each vertex pair with a diagonal $d_i$ and let $P_{d_i}$ be a set of intersection points between $d_i$ and each other diagonal:

 $$ P_{d_i} = \{ p_1, p_2, p_3, \ldots, p_j \} $$

-where \(j\) is the total number of intersection points for a given diagonal \( d_i\).
+where $j$ is the total number of intersection points for a given diagonal $ d_i$.

-Let \(L_{d_i}\) be the set of lengths between pairs of points in \(P_{d_i}\)
+Let $L_{d_i}$ be the set of lengths between pairs of points in $P_{d_i}$:

 $$ L_{d_i} = \{ \overline{p_1 p_2}, \overline{p_1 p_3}, \ldots, \overline{p_{j-1} p_j} \}. $$

-For a regular polygon only a single vertex and it's diagonals are needed due to rotational symmetry.
+For a regular polygon, only a single vertex and its diagonals are needed due to rotational symmetry.

-For a vertex the number of diagonals required to encompass all possible lengths of a regular polygon is \( \lfloor \frac{n}{2} \rfloor \) due to reflectional symmetry.
-Reflectional symmetry reduces the number of diagonals by half because diagonals opposite each other across a line of symmetry have the same set of lengths; even-sided polygons also include the diagonal that is the circumdiameter.
+For a vertex, the number of diagonals required to encompass all possible lengths of a regular polygon is $ \lfloor \frac{n}{2} \rfloor $ due to reflectional symmetry.
+Reflectional symmetry reduces the number of diagonals by half because diagonals opposite each other across a line of symmetry have the same set of line segments; even-sided polygons also include the diagonal that is the circumdiameter.

-Taking figure 2 as an example, we can state that
+Taking figure 2 as an example,

 $$ L_{d_1} = L_{d_6},\ L_{d_2} = L_{d_5}, \ L_{d_3} = L_{d_4} \text. $$

-And for figure 3 we can state that
+And for figure 3,

 $$ L_{d_1} = L_{d_7},\ L_{d_2} = L_{d_6},\ L_{d_3} = L_{d_5},\ L_{d_4} = L_{d_4} \text. $$

-Then, the complete set of lengths for a regular polygon with \(n\)-sides is
+Then, the complete set of lengths for a regular polygon with $n$-sides is

 $$ L_n = \bigcup\limits_{i=1}^{\lfloor \frac{n}{2} \rfloor} L_{d_i} \text. $$

-Then to test if a Metallic Mean (\(\sigma_p\)) exists as a ratio of lengths in \(L_n\), we find the intersection between \(L_n\) and \( \sigma_p \cdot L_n \)
+Then to test if a metallic mean $\sigma_p$ exists as a ratio of lengths in $L_n$, we find the intersection between $L_n$ and $ \sigma_p \cdot L_n $:

-$$ \begin{array}{rl} M_{\sigma_p} = & L_n \cap (\sigma_p \cdot L_n) \\ = & \{ x \in L_n : \exists l \in L_n (x = \sigma_p \cdot l) \} \text. \\ \end{array} $$
+$$ \begin{array}{rl} M_{\sigma_p} = & L_n \cap (\sigma_p \cdot L_n) \ = & \{ x \in L_n : \exists l \in L_n (x = \sigma_p \cdot l) \} \text. \ \end{array} $$

 Example

-Let \(L_5\) be the complete set of line segments for a pentagon
+Let $L_5$ be the complete set of line segments for a pentagon

 $$ L_5 = \{ \overline{AB}, \overline{AC}, \overline{AD}, \overline{BC}, \overline{BD}, \overline{CD} \} $$